mirtatae/simvascularDevelopment/README.md

 ```
 inletBCT
 ```
 This will generate a _bct.dat_ file.
-After you "Create Data Files for Simulation" in SimVascular, you need to replace this _bct.dat_ file with the one that is created in the simulation directory.
+After you "Create Data Files for Simulation" in SimVascular, you need to replace the _bct.dat_ file that is created in the simulation directory with the _bct.dat_ file that is generated using this MATLAB code.
+Now, you are ready to run your CFD simulation with a catheter in the inlet plane.

 ## Reference
 Please cite the following manuscript: